Planning for a Disaster

 The Little River Chamber of Commerce is part of the Myrtle Beach Area Recovery Council whose mission is to restore in a timely manner the area’s tourism industry after a man-made or natural disaster.
 The Area Recovery Council was formed after Hurricane Hugo in 1989.
 Founded as the Hugo Economic Recovery Committee and later renamed ARC.
 After Hugo, the council through private donations raised $1.6 million dollars to positively advertise and promote to the public that the Grand Strand had survived and did not sustain the damage as widely reported.

-It takes hard work to offset the affects of a disaster such as a Hurricane.
+It takes hard work to offset the effects of a disaster such as a Hurricane.
 Continuity of your business operation is key.
 Do you have a plan?
 What will you need?
 What is your supply chain?
 What are your processes and procedures to deal with no electricity or employees that can’t get to work?
 These are just some of the questions you need to think about when disaster strikes.

-There are models and templates available through free resources to help you create your plan, not only for business, but for home safety as well.
+There are models and templates available through free resources to help you create your plan, not only for business but for home safety as well.
 They help you identify key things your business needs and assists you with identifying hazards that you may not have considered.
-70%-80% of businesses never re-open after a hurricane or other disaster because they have not don this planning.
+70%-80% of businesses never re-open after a hurricane or other disaster because they have not done this planning.
 Be one of the 20% that survives.

 Including business continuity planning in your business plan can assist you with business loans in addition to emergency planning.
 Commercial lenders will see your forsight and comprehensive vision as a complete package and worth their risk.
 Planning guarantees the future.